9 Xiao3 Chu4 (or Xu4) 小畜

-Commentary on the image: Wind blowing in the sky; Xiao Chu.
-A gentleman in accordance with this enhances his virtue through culture.
+Commentary on the image: Wind is blowing in the heavens: Xiao Chu.
+A gentleman, in accordance with this, enhances his virtue through culture.

 The wind gathers the clouds in the sky but the rain doesn’t fall.
 A gentleman realises his status through observation; instead of carrying out his aspiration, he immerses himself in culture.
 The virtue of culture can refer to things which enhance one’s disposition and appearance, as well as words and deeds.

 The feminine feeds and restrains the masculine.
 It must persevere internally, submit externally and be firm with moderation; then it can progress smoothly.
 However, because what it counts on is small, it is uncertain if what has been planned can be achieved; or it is not the right time to realise what is intended.
 It still needs to enhance itself and act in an opportune way.

 Also, as Xiao Chu possesses only the virtue of smooth progress, i.e. not origination, advantage or persistence (i.e. creativity, benefit and preservation), it leads to no great achievement.